Bo-Ni/AcademicHomePage/content/research/2020-06-05-Tstress-Inclusion/index.md

 More detailes can be found in the following publication.<br>

-Guo K*, Ni B*, Gao H. Tuning crack-inclusion interaction with an applied T-stress.
-International Journal of Fracture.
+Guo K*, Ni B*, Gao H. <a href="https://bo-ni.netlify.app/publication/2020-ijf-tstress/">Tuning crack-inclusion interaction with an applied T-stress.</a> International Journal of Fracture.
 2020 Feb 3:1-1. (* contributed equally)

 ### References:
 1. R. O. Ritchie, Acta Materialia 148, 147 (2018).